Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/06-text-types/04-page.md

 <div class="divider-heading"></div>

-The `textarea` input type can be used to create an input field element where users can enter longer responses.
+The `textarea` input type is used to create an input field element where users can enter longer responses.

 <div class="code-heading">
   <span class="html">HTML</span>
 </div>

 ```html
 <p>
   Comments or Concerns: